lsolbach/TemplateEngine/doc/TemplateEngineDesign.md

 ---------------

 The Template Engine consists of some different parts.
 One part is the parser for the Template Language which is essentialy a 2 pass parser.
 In the first pass the template is converted to a list of tokens by the Tokenizer.
-The second pass transforms the list of tokens into an abstract syntax tree (AST).
+The second pass with the ASTParser transforms the list of tokens into an abstract syntax tree (AST).

 Tokenizer
 ---------
-The Tokenizer is based heavily on Regular Expressions.
+The Tokenizer is heavily based on pattern matching with regular expressions.
+There are 2 regular expressions.
+The first rexpression splits the template string into the TEXT, COMMENT and CODE sections.
+The second regular expression is used to split the CODE section into single tokens.
+These Tokens are then classified based on the pattern and appended to the TokenList.

 Parser
 ------
-Recursive descent
-Abstract Syntax Tree
+The AstParser is a recursive descent parser that transforms the list of Tokens into the abstract syntax tree.
+The Parser is handwritten to allow some syntactic sugar.
+The nodes of the AST are typed and created by the AstNodeFactory based on the type of current Token.

 Generator
 ---------
-AST Nodes know how to generate themselves
+The AstGenerator calls the generate() method on the RootNode of the AST.
+Each AST Node knows how to generate itself.
 Environment

 Type Methods